Bonitasoft-Community/rest-api-sql-data-source/README.md

 ## 2.2 Setting up the datasource

-These instruction apply to a standart Tomcat H2 bundle.
+These instructions apply to a standart Tomcat H2 bundle.

 - Edit the `conf/Catalina/localhost/bonita.xml` file and add new data source: